 Also, blogs are informal, folksy, and more personal.
 So, cut those big formal words.
 Write in simple plain English as you’re talking to your buddy.

 As your blog grows, or something exciting happens in your life that is worth sharing, update it on your about page.
 Also, if you think your about page is not converting as good as it should be, update it and try new things.
+Get inspiration from our list of about me examples.

 Still unsure where to exactly start?
 Here’s an about me page template that will help you write iconic about me page in less than an hour: